It seems to me that there is a similarity between Rheumatoid Arthritis,

 them.
 There is no cure for them.
 They all rob you of energy, fill you with

 aches and pain; and make life seem like nothing more than an existence.
-A

-having a life.
+alive without having a life.

 I finally have my life back and it's better than ever.
 I feel and look years